search-magician/search_magician/server/README.md

 python -m pip install elasticsearch[async]
 ```
 - Install the elasticsearch service with msi
-[]Download the .msi package for Elasticsearch v7.13.2 from https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-7.13.2.msi
+1- Download the .msi package for Elasticsearch v7.13.2 from https://artifacts.elastic.co/downloads/elasticsearch/elasticsearch-7.13.2.msi
-[]Double-click the downloaded .msi package to launch a GUI wizard that will guide you through the installation process.
+2- Double-click the downloaded .msi package to launch a GUI wizard that will guide you through the installation process.
 You can view help on any step by clicking the ? button, which reveals an aside panel with additional information for each input.
-[]Within the first screen, select the directory for the installation.
+3- Within the first screen, select the directory for the installation.
 In addition, select directories for where data, use the default locations.
-[]Then select to install as a service
+4- Then select to install as a service
-[]Set the max memory to 4 GB
+5- Set the max memory to 4 GB
-[]Select trial license
+6- Select trial license
-[]Click install
+7- Click install

 - setup the elastic mapping